Keeper Password Manager Review 2023

 Security

 Keeper's password security is based on the zero-knowledge principle.
-The service retains neither your master password nor does it store any information on its own servers that has not been locally encrypted and/or decrypted beforehand.
-Because AES 256-bit is utilized, the highest level of security is guaranteed.
+The service retains neither your master password nor does it store any data on its own servers that has not been locally encrypted and/or decrypted beforehand.
+Since it uses AES 256-bit encryption, the highest level of security is guaranteed.

-The self-destruct feature is interesting, allowing you to set all locally saved Keeper data to automatically be destroyed following five failed login attempts.
+The "Self-Destruct" feature is interesting: It allows you to automatically destroy all locally stored Keeper data following five failed login attempts.

-2FA allows you to make it more difficult for anyone to gain unauthorized access to your vault.
+Use 2FA to make it difficult for others to gain unauthorized access to your vault.

 Once you've activated 2FA, the security question recovery method mentioned above should not pose any significant risks.
-Nevertheless, we do have to stress again that by including an (easy to manipulate) recovery method, Keeper does provide hackers with an avenue of attack which its competitors have (by and large) sealed off.
+Nevertheless, we should emphasize that by including an (easy to crack) recovery method, Keeper gives hackers an invitation to attack.
+Most of its competitors have closed this gap.

 Security